wjam/thanos/docs/components/query.md

                                  Initial peers to join the cluster.
 It can be either <ip:port>, or <domain:port>.
 A lookup
                                  resolution is done only at the startup.
+      --cluster.peers-file=/peers/file
+                                File containing a list of peers, one on each line, to join the cluster.
+Each peer should be in the format <ip:port>.
       --cluster.gossip-interval=<gossip interval>
                                  Interval between sending gossip messages.
 By
                                  lowering this value (more frequent) gossip